julianjohannesen/Udacity-SQL-Notes/Lesson-2-SQL-Joins.md

 ON o.account_id = a.id;
 ```

-## Left and Right Joins
+### Left and Right Joins

 An inner join will only return records that appear in both tables (or all of the tables) that you're working with.
 It will not return records that appear in one table, but not the other(s).
 But sometimes you want to be able to display records in your results that only appear in one of the tables you're working with.
 That's where LEFT and RIGHT joins come in.
+Note that these joins are sometimes referred to as the LEFT OUTER JOIN and RIGHT OUTER JOIN.

 Here's an example:
 ```sql